 So that means at any given region in a map, an equal-area projection keeps the true size of features.

 While equal-area projections preserve area, it distorts shape, angles and cannot be conformal.

 Let’s review some advantages and examples of using equal-area projection maps.

 Examples of Equal Area Projection Maps

-As shown in the examples below, equal area projection maps preserves the size of features true to their real area.
+As shown in the examples below, equal-area projection maps preserve the size of features true to their real area.

-For example, keep an eye on how Greenland retains its true size of area throughout each map.
+For example, keep an eye on how Greenland retains its true size of the area throughout each map.

-But if you look at a Mercator projection map below, Greenland becomes abnormally large due to its distortion in area at the poles.
+But if you look at a Mercator projection map below, Greenland becomes abnormally large due to its distortion in the area at the poles.